wp-plugins/bxslider-integration/readme.txt

 I have not yet found the use of all the bxSlider options.
 If you need to access any of them, please open a new topic in the plugin support forum, I will add that option as soon as possible.

+You can in the meantime use the shortcode parameter "extra_options" (or the setting to have those parameters set for every gallery/slider).

 == Changelog ==